Teaching

 Time Travelers

-Groups create fictional letters from 1950s time travelers confused by modern work-family roles.
-Peers write sociologically informed responses that connect personal experiences to institutional shifts.
+Groups write fictional letters from 1950s time travelers confused by modern work-family arrangements; peers respond with sociologically informed analysis connecting personal experience to institutional change.

 Recognition Bingo